mantrabrain/yatra/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Yatra is a free travel & tour booking WordPress plugin to create travel and tour packages for tour operators and travel agencies.
-This is beta version of travel & tour booking plugin for now.

 == Description ==
 Yatra is a free travel & tour booking WordPress plugin to create travel and tour packages for tour operators and travel agencies.
 This is beta version of travel & tour booking plugin for now.